Recently, I stumbled across a YouTube video of people exploring Ted Bundy’s “haunted cave” in Emigration Canyon.

 The cellar in question has absolutely no connection to Ted Bundy.

-The abandoned cellar that this group visited has no connection to Ted Bundy.
+The abandoned cellar that this group visited has no connection to Bundy.

-Over the years, it seems as though people have confused some random “cave” in Emigration Canyon with the cellar that exists at Bundy’s former residence in Salt Lake City.
+Over the years, it seems as though people have confused a random “cave” in Emigration Canyon with the cellar that exists at Bundy’s former residence in Salt Lake City.

 The rooming house on 1st Avenue has a cellar that Bundy may have used to kill one or two of his victims.